 Notices from the IRS

 IRS Criminal Investigation office is currently being inundated with reports of the latest scam whereby a fraudster poses as the CEO of a company and requests that an employee(s) provide all employees’ current year W-2 information to him/her.
 The fraudster then uses the information to commit tax-related identity theft.

 This year, all taxpayers with health insurance must have form 1095 A, B or C for their tax return.
 You do not have to file it with your return.

-An open letter from our CEO, Kerri Cuff regarding the 2016 tax season
+An open letter from our CEO, Kerri Cuff

 Dear Taxpayer and Client,